thanos-io/thanos/docs/components/query.md

 | `dedup` | `Boolean` | True, but effect depends on `query.replica` configuration flag. | `1, t, T, TRUE, true, True` for "True" |
 |  |  |  |  |

-This controls if query should use `replica` label for deduplication or not.
+This controls if query results should be deduplicated using the replica labels.

 ### Auto downsampling